 where $b^\eps$ is a suitable coefficient function driving $w$ to zero in the set $\{\varphi =0\}$ (see Section~\ref{SUBSEC:ASS} and \cite{GHKK}).
 To optimize the principal eigenvalue $\lambda_1^{\eps,\varphi}$ of this eigenvalue problem, we want to minimize the cost functional

 (inspired by \cite{BogoselOudet} and \cite{GHKK}) over a class of admissible functions $\varphi$.
 The expression $\gamma \EE^\eps(\varphi)$ is added as a regularization term in order to make the optimization problem well-posed.
 Here, the surface tension $\gamma$ is a positive constant and $\EE^\eps(\varphi)$ stands for the Ginzburg--Landau energy associated with $\varphi$ (see \eqref{DEF:EGL}).
-We point out that the Ginzburg--Landau energy can be regarded as a diffuse interface approximation of the perimeter functional, cf. \cite{Modica-Mortola,Modica}.
+We point out that the Ginzburg--Landau energy can be regarded as a diffuse interface approximation of the perimeter functional (cf. \cite{Modica-Mortola,Modica}).
 The idea of perimeter regularization in shape optimization was first introduced in \cite{Ambrosio}.

-Our main results show that all minimizers $\varphi_\eps$ of this optimization problem are radially symmetric-decreasing functions which indeed exhibit a phase-field structure as described above (see Theorem~\ref{THM:MIN} and Theorem~\ref{THM:DifInt}).
+Our main results show that all minimizers $\varphi_\eps$ of this optimization problem are radially symmetric-decreasing functions which indeed exhibit a phase-field structure as described above (see Theorems~\ref{THM:MIN} and \ref{THM:DifInt}).
 This radial symmetry of the phase-fields is the natural analogue to the radial symmetry of the balls in the Faber--Krahn inequality.
-Combining our symmetry result with the $\Gamma$-convergence of Garcke et al.~\cite{GHKK}, which we extend to the case of homogeneous Dirichlet boundary data for the phase-field variable by exploiting arguments of Bourdin and Chambolle \cite{BourdinChambolle}, we recover a generalized version of the Faber--Krahn theorem in the framework of $BV$ functions (see Theorem~\ref{THM:EpsCon} and Corollary~\ref{COR:FK}) in the sharp-interface limit.
-However, our result states the stronger fact that the phase-field approximation exactly captures the symmetry properties of the sharp-interface limit at any fixed scale $\eps>0$, see also Theorem~\ref{THM:FKDif}.
-To obtain the $\Gamma$-convergence in Theorem~\ref{GammaOwen} we shortly revisit the proof in \cite{Sternberg} and adapt it to the case of general potentials, allowing for a simultaneous treatment of smooth double well and non-smooth double obstacle potentials.
+Combining our symmetry result with the $\Gamma$-convergence of Garcke et al.~\cite{GHKK}, which we extend to the case of homogeneous Dirichlet boundary data for the phase-field variable by exploiting arguments of Bourdin and Chambolle \cite{BourdinChambolle}, we recover a variant of the Faber--Krahn theorem in the framework of sets of finite perimeter (see Theorem~\ref{THM:EpsCon} and Corollary~\ref{COR:FK}) in the sharp interface limit.
+However, our result states the stronger fact that the phase-field approximation exactly captures the symmetry properties of the sharp interface limit at any fixed scale $\eps>0$, see also Theorem~\ref{THM:FKDif}.
+To obtain the $\Gamma$-convergence in Theorem~\ref{GammaOwen} we shortly revisit the proof in \cite{Sternberg} and adapt it to the case of general potentials, allowing for a simultaneous treatment of smooth double-well and non-smooth double-obstacle potentials.
 As we consider homogeneous Dirichlet boundary data, we can construct a recovery sequence in the spirit of Modica~\cite{Modica} and Sternberg~\cite{Sternberg} by using the profile resulting from the aforementioned potential and cut it off as in \cite{BourdinChambolle}.